A simple structure. A personalized path.

-First, every Scholar completes five foundational commitments.
-These shared experiences help build the cohort and ensure that each Scholar develops a strong base in leadership, AI, professional growth, and applied work.
+Every Scholar completes a set of core experiences that build the cohort and ensure each student develops a strong base in leadership, AI, professional growth, and applied work.

-Third, every Scholar completes a final capstone.
-The capstone brings the student’s work together in one substantial project and is presented at the annual Lally Scholars Symposium.
+Each Scholar completes a capstone that brings their work together in one substantial project and presents it at the annual Lally Scholars Symposium.

-Finally, each Scholar graduates with the Lally Scholars Achievement Record, an official verified credential that documents the student’s completed experiences and the competencies gained.
+Finally, each Scholar graduates with the Lally Scholars Achievement Record, an official credential documenting completed experiences and gained competencies.

 AI Academy Sprint